Zoom In Disparities in Healthcare LLM Q&A: Introduction

-\begin{itemize} \item We introduce \textbf{\gls{wikids}}, a multilingual dataset of trending healthcare topics from Wikipedia in English, German, Italian, Turkish, and Chinese, enabling systematic cross-lingual comparisons at both source and response levels~\footnote{Our dataset and code will be released publicly after review.}. \item Wikipedia analysis reveals major disparities: Chinese pages show the least factual overlap with English, and German pages more often cite regional sources, while others rely on international ones. \item Analysis of responses shows a pronounced English-centric alignment: responses more closely track English Wikipedia than same-topic pages in other languages.
-When questions are posed in English, similarity to non-English source pages drops further.
-While this may be acceptable for universal medical facts but problematic for culturally specific knowledge where practices and guidelines vary. \item Our case study demonstrates that providing non-English contextual excerpts can shift models toward locally relevant information at inference time. \end{itemize}
+The main contributions of this work can be summarized as follows: $(i)$ We constructed \textbf{MultiWikiHealthCare}, a multilingual dataset curated from trending health-care topics and Wikipedia, covering English (EN), German (DE), Italian (IT), Turkish (TR), and Chinese (ZH).
+It enables systematic comparisons of disparities at both the source level (Wikipedia) and the response level (LLM outputs). $(ii)$ Analysis of Wikipedia reveals substantial cross-lingual disparities relative to EN, with ZH showing the lowest alignment and fewest extracted facts; DE more often cites regional sources, while others rely on international sources. $(iii)$ LLM outputs exhibit pronounced EN-centric alignment: responses track English Wikipedia more closely than same-topic pages in other languages, with further drops when queries are posed in EN.
+It might be problematic for culturally specific knowledge with differing practices and guidelines. $(iv)$ A context-augmented prompting case study shows LLMs can shift alignment toward non-EN sources at inference time, highlighting the value of incorporating target-language knowledge.
+Finally, our dataset and source code \changemarker{with system prompts are available on GitHub~\footnote{\url{https://github.com/isspek/nldb2026-multiwikihealthcare}}.}